Rails Resources

 action, you would be exposing an unused route.
 Instead, we give our resource an only

-resources :cats, only: [:index, :new, :create]
+resources :dogs, only: [:index, :new, :create]

 You can also use except

-, which will generate the 8 ReSTful routes except the ones specified:
+, which will generate the 8 ReSTful routes except the ones specified.

-resources :cats, except: [:destroy]
+resources :dogs, except: [:destroy]

 This would be the same as:

-resources :cats, only: [:index, :show, :new, :create, :edit, :update]
+resources :dogs, only: [:index, :show, :new, :create, :edit, :update]

 With a partner, refactor some of the ReSTful routes in SetList to use the resources